 Getting ready the Paperwork

-When I got my CoRP documentation, it just states to take the CoRP document and my current passport.
 Beware of border officers asking for more documents.
-I recommend you to bring all the documentation you have as I did.
+I recommend you bring all the documentation you have as I did.
 You never know.

 Going to the US/Canada Border to do the Landing